nikitavoloboev/data/focusing/rules.md

 - Release all my workflows (that have no sensitive information) either in [small workflows](https://github.com/nikitavoloboev/small-workflows#readme) or standalone if they contain quite a bit of code.
 - Name all modifier triggers (uppercased).
 - Color Alfred objects that have errors in them and need to be fixed in red color.
 Acts as a `TODO`.
-- Alfred workflow description should be the same as GitHub description.

 ## MindNode
 - Use one tree structure for organization especially when sharing maps (makes the map much easier to follow).